Welcome to today’s post.

 We will see the containers created and running.

-To verify the API gateway container and internal containers are started, we use the docker container ls command.
+To verify the API gateway service and internal API services are started, we use the docker container ls command.

 Our API gateway, defined using the Ocelot configuration is shown below: